 The World Wildlife Crime reports (Second edition, 2020 and First edition, 2016) produced by UNODC in cooperation with ICCWC partners’ takes stock of the wildlife crime situation with a focus on illicit trafficking of specific species of wild fauna and flora.
 It provides a broad assessment of the nature and extent of the problem at the global level.
 The reports include quantitative market assessments and a series of in-depth illicit trade case studies for species increasingly being seized by authorities as they gain prominence among consumers.

 ICCWC's approach focuses on mobilizing a variety of tools and services to build long-term capacity among national agencies responsible for wildlife law enforcement to effectively combat wildlife crime.
-Delivery of the Consortium’s activities is overseen by its Senior Experts Group (SEG) and supported by its Technical Experts Group (TEG), in...
+ICCWC Vision 2030 - Towards a World Free of Wildlife Crime and Strategic Action Plan 2023 - 2016 ICCWC has just launched...